xgumball/sinatra-fwitter-5-sessions-pc-jastor-120215/README.md

 ## Overview

 Two of the most important aspects of social media applications are authentication and authorization.
-In a nutshell, authentication means having a user identify themselves in your application, while authorization determines what privelages a user has.
+In a nutshell, authentication means having a user identify themselves in your application, while authorization determines what a user is able to do.
 For example, anyone can view other people's Tweets on Twitter, but only logged in users can post new content.

 Today, we'll be updating our Fwitter application so that only logged in users can post content, and new tweets will automatically be associated with the logged in user.

 ## Instructions

+### Setup

 Fork, clone, and run `bundle install` and `rake db:migrate` to get started!

+Notice that we're now using a file called `layout.erb`.
+This is some Sinatra magic so we don't have to write our HTML shell every time.
+This file will get rendered on every get request.
+When `yield` is called, Sinatra will render whichever template we instructed it to (`index.erb`, `tweet.erb`, etc.) Afterwards, it will come back and render the rest of the layout.
+This means we can write some code only once and have it appear on every page.

 ### Part 1: Enabling Sessions